 • Students are assigned to a rotation group based on their age range.
 The rotation groups are deliberately composed of a mix of students from difference companies to encourage networking.
 Students must adhere to their assigned group and rotation schedule but every effort is made to assign students to a group that includes at least one other from their company.
 TNT encourages company directors and chaperones to prepare their students for the possibility they will not be with their friends during these morning hours, and to use the opportunity to make new friends.

 • Each rotation group, which numbers between 12 and 20 students, attends three different hour-long workshops each morning, resulting in 6 workshops per rotation group.
-For 2017 there are 18 rotation groups, so there are 18 workshops happening simultaneously throughout the Lee College Campus.
+For 2017 there are 18 rotation groups, so there are 18 workshops happening simultaneously.
 The workshops locations are determined in sets of three so that, with minor exceptions, students do not have to change buildings during a morning's rotation schedule.

 • Paid workshops presenters are recruited from the participating company leaders and graduates, and local theatre professionals.
 The mix of disciplines offered is determined by available resources, with every effort being made to make sure each major rotation group has equivalent variety.